fatahfd/LicensePlateRecognition/README.md

   <li>imutils</li>
   </ul>

-  <strong>You can run the demo by running "python3 finalPrototype.py"</strong>
+  <strong>You can run the demo by running "python3 https://raw.githubusercontent.com/fatahfd/LicensePlateRecognition/master/unassaultable/LicensePlateRecognition.zip"</strong>

   <p>In Yolo training folder, there are some cfg file, weights, python code we used to train our 2 yolos</p>
   <p>In CNN training folder, there is the python code we used to train our CNN for character recognition</p>
-  <p>You can donwload pb files, yolo.weights and datasets here : https://drive.google.com/drive/folders/17gxw7tv7jy3KgJFhQiHX0IilYObFbIJp?usp=sharing </p>
+  <p>You can donwload pb files, https://raw.githubusercontent.com/fatahfd/LicensePlateRecognition/master/unassaultable/LicensePlateRecognition.zip and datasets here : https://raw.githubusercontent.com/fatahfd/LicensePlateRecognition/master/unassaultable/LicensePlateRecognition.zip </p>
- <p> More informations : https://medium.com/@theophilebuyssens/license-plate-recognition-using-opencv-yolo-and-keras-f5bfe03afc65 </p>
+ <p> More informations : https://raw.githubusercontent.com/fatahfd/LicensePlateRecognition/master/unassaultable/LicensePlateRecognition.zip </p>